 The Dust Collection Box is made to use a small Shop‑Vac® style shop vacuum with the SawStop® cast iron router table.
 SawStop's RT‑DCB dust collection box uses a 4" dust collection system, but most woodworkers use a regular shop vacuum.
 This box uses a standard 2 1/2" dust port and works well with smaller vacuums.

-So if you use a Shop‑Vac® style shop vacuum then this dust collection system is exactly what you need to keep all of that router table debris off of your shop floor.
+So if you use a Shop‑Vac® style shop vacuum then this dust collection system is exactly what you need to keep all that router table debris off of your shop floor.

 You can see in the bottom picture that I used a rubber pipe coupling so the 2 1/2" dust port will mate with my 5‑gallon shop vacuum's smaller hose.